opszero/actions-cloudflare-dns/README.md

           token: ${{ secrets.CLOUDFLARE_TOKEN }}
           zone: ${{ secrets.CLOUDFLARE_ZONE }}
 ```
-* Use full qualified domain name to update if it exist.
+* Use full qualified domain name to update if it exist*

 ## License